oblio360/hearthstone-blog/_drafts/playing-raptor-rogue.md

 * 2x <a href="http://www.hearthpwn.com/cards/382-eviscerate">Eviscerate</a> - Backstab's bigger brother that can also
   hit face; used to clear very threatening small minions or bigger minions or as burst damage when going for lethal.
 * 2x <a href="http://www.hearthpwn.com/cards/7756-haunted-creeper">Haunted Creeper</a> - deathrattle, sticky minion that
-  can fight off aggro minions and also provides several bodies which can be used (& abused) by Coldblood, Abusive Sergeant or Defender of Argus.
+  can fight off aggro minions and also provides several bodies which can be used (& abused) by Cold blood, Abusive Sergeant or Defender of Argus.
 * 2x <a href="http://www.hearthpwn.com/cards/395-loot-hoarder">Loot Hoarder</a> - deathrattle, cheap and efficient
   minion that also draws a card; used early game to fend off aggro and late game to draw more cards together with Raptor